na-na-hi/renget/archive/sfbf5.md

 \>"what videogame do you even want anyways"
 \>"DeEp RoCk GaLaCtiC"
 \>"Fine, i'll get it if its on sale but only if you promise to stop tracking in pebbles"
-\>"YaAaAy, RoCk AnD StOnE!"
+\>"YaAaAy, RoCk AnD StOnE!"%%

-\>"Shara, why is there a crying dodogama outside my house?"
+%darkgreen%\>"Shara, why is there a crying dodogama outside my house?"
 \>"I dO NoT KNow...."
 \>"Shara, why did the dodogama outside tell me you stole their rock collection?"
 \>"MmMMmmmMMMMmmhhhh, RoCkS...."
 \>"Shara!"
 \>"AlRiGhT, I wiLL gIvE BAck thE r-R-R-r-rOckS."
-\>"You better tell them you're sorry, it's not nice to steal other people's rock collections."
+\>"You better tell them you're sorry, it's not nice to steal other people's rock collections."%%

 ---
 ###*Tobi-Kadachi*

 =============================================

-\>Honey, can you please put some clothes on for tonight?
+%darkgreen%\>Honey, can you please put some clothes on for tonight?
 \>Why?
 You've always been fine with me going out naked before.
 \>Uhh... because most of the time we're out alone hunting.
 But tonight it's REALLY important you cover up.
 I mean for Gog's sake we're going to our son's inauguration ceremony for the guild!
-The guild's relation with hybrids is shaky enough as it is, we don't want to make it any worse for our hybrid son.
+The guild's relation with hybrids is shaky enough as it is, we don't want to make it any worse for our hybrid son.%%

-\>it's ceremony time
+%darkgreen%\>it's ceremony time
 \>manage to get your tobi wife to put on a simple hide bikini and skirt
 \>still better than nothing
 \>everyone takes a seat as the opening introduction commences